ietf-wg-acme/acme/draft-ietf-acme-acme.md

 document is the case where domain names are used as identifiers.
 For example, all of the identifier validation challenges described in
 {{identifier-validation-challenges}} below address validation of domain names.
-The use of ACME for other identifiers will require further specification, in order to describe how these identifiers are encoded in the protocol, and what types of validation challenges the server might require.
+The use of ACME for other identifiers will require further specification in order to describe how these identifiers are encoded in the protocol and what types of validation challenges the server might require.

 # Character Encoding